No rest for the wicked

 Kagawa might be the smallest of Shikoku’s four prefectures but it packs one diverse sightseeing punch.
 It’s home to the final 22 temples on the Shikoku 88 Pilgrimage, including Zentsu-ji, the largest of all of the temples, as well as the Shinto sea shrine, Kompira-san, reachable via a calf-shredding 1,368 stone steps.
 Takamatsu is the northern gateway to Shikoku and also where you can catch the ferry to the island of modern art, Naoshima, or the olive-producing paradise of Shodoshima.
 Udon is Kagawa’s pride and soy; hop on an udon bus or hire an udon taxi to take you to one of the 800 specialty restaurants across the prefecture.

-Nearby is no. 75 of the Shikoku 88; Zentsu-ji.
-An impressive five-storey pagoda soars over the large temple complex, said to be the birthplace of famed monk Kobo Daishi.
-Head to Mie-do Hall to see the actual spot where he was born and to experience the incredible kaidan-meguri; walking to the end of the path in pitch-black darkness running your left palm along the left-hand wall puts you closer to Buddah.
+Nearby is No. 75 of the Shikoku 88; Zentsu-ji.
+An impressive five-story pagoda soars over the large temple complex, said to be the birthplace of famed monk Kobo Daishi.
+Head to Mie-do Hall to see the actual spot where he was born and to experience the incredible kaidan-meguri; walking to the end of the path in pitch-black darkness running your left palm along the left-hand wall puts you closer to Buddha.

 Zentsu-ji is also the birthplace of the square watermelon, sadly inedible but always good for a ridiculously expensive novelty gift.
 South of Zentsu-ji is the mountain village of Kotohira and Kompira-san, one of Shikoku’s most famous sights.
 A sweaty number of stairs lead to the shrine, dedicated to the God of Seafarers, and some breathtaking views of the ocean.